RatherRude/Elite-Dangerous-AI-Integration/docs/50_EDCoPilot.md

 2) Let EDCoPilot decide what, where and how to comment **(EDCoPilot Dominant Mode)**

 ### 1. COVAS:NEXT Dominant Mode
-This mode lets you talk to COVAS:NEXT as usual, while COVAS:NEXT use EDCoPilot event commentary is muted.
+This mode lets you talk to COVAS:NEXT as usual, while EDCoPilot's event commentary is muted.
 This is the default mode and ensures that COVAS:NEXT comments are low-latency and not delayed by EDCoPilot commentary.

 In order to mute EDCoPilot game commentary, you should open EDCoPilot Settings -> Ship AI Personality -> Disable "EDCoPilot Dominant"